brewitmoney/brewit.js/README.md

 };

 const txs = await createDelegatedAccount(mainAccount, validator, policyParams);
-// Send these transactions using your preferred method
+// Send these transactions using the main account and client
 ```